-As the warm weather brings outdoor activity back in full swing, it opens another season of learning and gathering.
+As the warm weather brings outdoor activity back in full swing, it opens another season of learning and gathering of the nations history through Civil War Preservation.
 Lincoln Depot Museum in Peekskill announced the start of its 2022 season with a special opening weekend, May 6-8, that took the form of a living history event, including a recognition of the 200th birthday of Ulysses S. Grant.

 The celebratory weekend included living history professional Ken Serfass reenacting the finer details of the end of the Civil War at Appomattox Court House.
 Museum visitors were also be able to view a reconstructed Civil War encampment with local reenactor units.

 On May 14, Lincoln Depot Museum will be home to another outdoor event, this one hosted by Peekskill’s Lincoln Society.
 The society’s annual fundraiser — this year titled “Lincoln Lawn Party” — will be a catered event with a night of history and music.
 Entertainment headliners are Jay Ungar and Molly Mason, known to history buffs for their theme song “Ashokan Farewell” from Ken Burns’ Civil War series on PBS.

 While separate organizations, the combined goal of both the Lincoln Society of Peekskill and the Lincoln Depot Museum is to coordinate together on events moving forward.
 Events like these offer the opportunity to connect not only with our neighbors, but with the past.

 While the happenings and national figures of that era are well known, it’s always worth rediscovering regional and local actors and their prevailing attitudes.
 Many notes on the area’s contribution to the war can be found in William T. Horton’s Pioneers, Patriots and People, Past and Present.